team-mayes/atesa/docs/example_study.rst

 	prod_walltime = '04:00:00'
 	prod_ppn = 1

 Based on the five aimless shooting moves with which each candidate transition state frame from the forced trajectory was tested, only a single frame was selected as a suitable aimless shooting initial coordinate file, as indicated in ATESA's output following this job.
 The coordinates for that frame can be found in 'examples/find_ts'.
-As shown below, this transition state is very close to the one proposed by Schreiner *et al.*
+As shown below, this transition state is very close to the one proposed by Schreiner *et al.* Under our test conditions, this job took 18 minutes to complete.

 	.. figure:: _images/find_ts.png